 When we discuss BPI in such general terms, though, it can be tough to envision how the concept applies to your real-world operation.
 Here are a few business process improvement examples that illustrate specific possibilities—and hopefully get you excited about making some improvements of your own.

-Refer to these case studies when a colleague asks, “What is an example of process improvement?”
-Then, keep reading to learn how BPI contributes to the cornerstone of digital transformation: digital process automation.
+Refer these business process improvement case studies when a colleague asks, “What is an example of process improvement?”
+Then, keep reading to learn how BPI contributes to the cornerstone of digital transformation: intelligent automation.

 The Company: A mid-sized wholesaler